-- Using clean equipment - Always washing hands before and after working with the food - Washing their hands after going to the toilet and before eating - Using an individual spoon etc. when tasting food. - Hair being tied back - Clean work surfaces within the existing curriculum to discuss and work with food.
+- Using clean equipment - Always washing hands before and after working with the food - Washing their hands after going to the toilet and before eating - Using an individual spoon etc. when tasting food. - Hair being tied back - Clean work surfaces how to grow their own food and issues around food literacy.
+We exploit opportunities within the existing curriculum to discuss and work with food.
 Formal food education is delivered via the Design and Technology curriculum (see scheme of work and policy).
 There are also topics in the PSHCE and Science curriculum.